RIET-lab/phil-arg-mining/src/moralkg/argmining/parsers/README.md

 - argmining.schema (optional): default schema path if you want to inject schema into prompts or validate outputs.

 Notes
-- Robust JSON extraction from free‑form text is included; validation is minimal unless you add explicit JSON schema checks.
+- Robust JSON extraction from freeform text is included; validation is minimal unless you add explicit JSON schema checks.